-Following the September 5, 2017 issuance of a Department of Homeland Security (DHS) memorandum rescinding DACA several lawsuits were filed challenging the legality of the DACA program’s termination.
-In addition, Texas and nine other states have also filed suit and are asking a Texas district court to find that the 2012 DACA program is unlawful because the Obama administration exceeded its authority in creating the program.
-This article summarizes the current status of DACA in light of the pending litigation.
+Following the September 5, 2017 issuance of a Department of Homeland Security (DHS) memorandum rescinding DACA, several lawsuits were filed challenging the legality of the DACA program’s termination.
+In addition, Texas and nine other states have asked a Texas district court to find that the 2012 DACA program is unlawful because the Obama administration exceeded its authority in creating the program.
+This advisory summarizes the current status of DACA in light of the pending litigation.

 What is the status of the current DACA litigation?

-- Several courts have held that rescission is likely unlawful and ordered USCIS to resume accepting DACA renewals
+Several courts have held that the rescission of DACA was likely unlawful and ordered U.S. Citizenship and Immigration Services (USCIS) to resume accepting DACA renewals:

-Regents of the University of California V. DHS - On January 9, 2018, the Northern District of California held that the plaintiffs are likely to succeed on the merits of their claim that the DACA termination decision was based on a flawed legal premise and must be set aside as “arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law.”
-The judge ordered a nationwide preliminary injunction – a temporary order that remains in place for the duration of the lawsuit unless it is overturned by a higher court – halting the termination of the DACA program.
+- Regents of the University of California v.
+DHS – On January 9, 2018, the Northern District of California held that the plaintiffs are likely to succeed on the merits of their claim that the DACA termination decision was not made in accordance with the law.
+It ordered a nationwide preliminary injunction — a temporary order that remains in place for the duration of the lawsuit unless it is overturned by a higher court – halting the termination of the DACA program.
 The order restored the DACA program to the state it was in before its September 2017 rescission, except that it did not require USCIS to accept new initial DACA applications or to grant advance parole to any DACA recipients.
-In response to this injunction, on January 13, 2018, USCIS resumed accepting DACA renewal applications from those who had previously received DACA.
-An appeal is pending with the Ninth Circuit Court of Appeals.
+Responding to the injunction, on January 13, 2018, USCIS resumed accepting DACA renewal applications from those who had previously received DACA.
+The injunction was upheld by the Ninth Circuit Court of Appeals on November 8, 2018.

-Batalla Vidal, et al. v.
-Nielsen, et al. - A second preliminary injunction was issued on February 13, 2018 by a federal judge in the Eastern District of New York, ordering USCIS to accept certain DACA applications while litigation continues.
-The order mirrors the preliminary injunction issued in the Regents case and requires USCIS to resume accepting DACA renewal applications from people who had previously been granted that relief.
-The decision has been appealed to the Second Circuit Court of Appeals.
+- Batalla Vidal, et al. v.
+Nielsen, et al. – A second preliminary injunction was issued on February 13, 2018, by a federal judge in the Eastern District of New York.
+The nationwide order mirrors the preliminary injunction issued in the Regents case and requires USCIS to resume accepting DACA renewal applications from people who had previously been granted that relief.
+The government appealed and the Second Circuit Court of Appeals held oral arguments on January 25, 2019.

-NAACP, et al. v.
-Trump - On August 3, 2018, the District Court for the District of Columbia affirmed its earlier ruling that the government’s decision to rescind DACA was arbitrary and capricious because DHS failed to provide a valid legal reason for concluding that the program was unlawful.
-The judge ordered that the original DACA program be fully restored.
-However, on August 17, the judge stayed part of his order pending the government’s appeal of his decision to the U.S. Court of Appeals for the D.C.
+- NAACP, et al. v.
+Trump – On August 3, 2018, the District Court for the District of Columbia affirmed its earlier ruling that the government’s decision to rescind DACA was arbitrary and capricious and ordered that the original DACA program be fully restored.
+However, on August 17, 2018, the judge stayed part of his order pending the government’s appeal of his decision to the U.S. Court of Appeals for the D.C.
 Circuit.
+The D.C. circuit court heard oral arguments on February 22, 2019 and a decision is pending.
 As long as the stay remains in effect, USCIS is not required to re-open the DACA program to initial applicants or DACA recipients seeking advance parole.

 What are the possible outcomes of this litigation?